 - Send the completed form to your local election office.

 - When registering for the first time by mail you will need to include a copy of one of the following: a current and valid government photo identification; a current utility bill; a current bank statement; a current government check; a paycheck; or other government document that shows the name and address of the voter.

 - If you are registering to vote for the first time in your jurisdiction and are mailing this registration application, Federal law requires you to show proof of identification the first time you vote.
 Proof of identification includes: A current and valid photo identification or A current utility bill, bank statement, government check, paycheck or government document that shows your name and address.
 More information here.

 - You can also register to vote in person.
 Contact your local election office for information on when and where to register to vote.

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Board of Elections for Washington, D.C. or contacting your local election official.
+- Learn more by visiting the Secretary of State for The District of Columbia or contacting your local election office.

 Election Day registration